bachirica/ConfigMgr/Collections/Add-OperationalCollections/README.md

 - **Exclude**: Optional.
 Accepts multiple exclude memberhip rules per collection
 - **RecurCount**: Optional.
 Defaults to 7 if not specified (variable defined in the script)
 - **RecurInterval**: Optional.
 Values accepted Minutes, Hours, Days.
 Defaults to Days if not specified (variable defined in the script)
+- **RefreshType**: Optional.
+Values accepted None, Manual, Periodic, Continuous, Both.
+Defaults to Periodic if not specified (variable defined in the script)

 ## Usage
 ```